PRISON: Unmasking the Criminal Potential of Large Language Models: PRISON: Perspective Recognition In Statement ObservatioN

-\paragraph{Detective Perspective.} The \emph{Detective} perspective represents a bounded, investigative perspective that seeks to identify criminal traits under conditions of limited information.
-Formally, the \emph{Detective} has access only to partial knowledge, namely the observable output~($\mathcal{O}$) generated by the \emph{Criminal} and a restricted subset of scenario context~($\mathcal{I}^{\text{scene}'} \subseteq \mathcal{I}^{\text{scene}}$).
-That is, $\mathcal{I}^{\text{det}} = \mathcal{I}^{\text{scene}'} \cup \mathcal{O} $.
-The \emph{Detective} does not observe the criminal agent's internal reasoning or intent.
-Based on this constrained input, the detective is required to infer the presence of criminal traits in each sentence, yielding a set of inferred traits $Y_{ij}^{\text{det}}$ for each $o_{ij}$.
-This perspective simulates real-world investigative settings where the observer must make judgments based on incomplete and often ambiguous information.
+\textbf{(2) Detective Perspective.} The \emph{Detective} perspective represents a bounded, investigative perspective that seeks to identify criminal behaviors under conditions of limited information.
+The agent receives only a subset of the scenario ($Scene' \subset Scene$) and the criminal's external responses ($Resp$), forming the input $Det = \{Scene', Resp\}$.
+The agent lacks access to the intermediate thought ($Tht$), and must infer trait labels $\hat{Y}_{ij}^{\mathrm{det}}$ for each sentence $\mathit{resp}_{ij} \in Resp$ based solely on limited context and observable behavior.
+This simulates real-world investigative settings characterized by incomplete and potentially ambiguous evidence.

-\paragraph{God Perspective.} The \emph{God} perspective serves as the omniscient benchmark, with full access to the criminal agent’s complete cognitive and contextual profile.
-This includes scenario context, internal reasoning, and all sentences: $\mathcal{I}^{\text{god}} = \mathcal{I}^{\text{crime}} = \mathcal{I}^{\text{scene}} \cup \mathcal{I}^{\text{thought}} \cup \mathcal{O}$.
-Unlike the detective, the god agent can reason over both observable and latent factors, enabling it to infer a comprehensive set of trait expressions embedded in each sentence.
-The resulting annotations $Y_{ij}^{\text{god}}$ serve as ground-truth references for evaluating the actual criminal traits conveyed in the \emph{Criminal}’s behavior.
-Meanwhile, by comparing the trait assessments $Y_{ij}^{\text{det}}$ and $Y_{ij}^{\text{god}}$, we quantify the LLM’s cognitive ability to detect criminal traits under conditions of informational asymmetry, thus reflecting its real-world defensive competence in crime detection tasks.
+\textbf{(3) God Perspective.} The \emph{God} perspective serves as the omniscient benchmark, with full access to the complete scenario ($Scene$), the intermediate thought ($Tht$), and external responses ($Resp$), forming the complete information set $God = \{Scene, Tht, Resp\}$.
+Leveraging both latent and observable cues, the agent produces trait annotations $Y_{ij}^{\mathrm{god}}$ for each sentence $\mathit{resp}_{ij}$, serving as ground-truth for evaluating the activation and detection accuracy of criminal traits.

+In this recognition framework, the \emph{God}’s evaluation reveals latent criminal traits, while the divergence between \emph{Detective} and \emph{God} assessments reflects the detection capability.
+Therefore, we adopt two main metrics to evaluate: